aws-samples/aws-cdk-intro-workshop/workshop/content/20-typescript/70-advanced-topics/200-pipelines/4000-build-stage.md

 All this does is declare a new `Stage` (component of a pipeline), and in that stage instantiate our application stack.

-Now, at this point your code editor may be telling you that you are doing something wrong.
-This is because the application stack as it stands now is not configured to be deployed by a pipeline.
-Open `lib/cdk-workshop-stack.ts` and make the following changes:

-{{<highlight ts "hl_lines=9">}}
-import * as cdk from 'aws-cdk-lib';
-import * as lambda from 'aws-cdk-lib/aws-lambda';
-import * as apigw from 'aws-cdk-lib/aws-apigateway';
-import { Construct } from 'constructs';
-import { HitCounter } from './hitcounter';
-import { TableViewer } from 'cdk-dynamo-table-viewer';

-export class CdkWorkshopStack extends cdk.Stack {
-  constructor(scope: Construct, id: string, props?: cdk.StackProps) {
-    super(scope, id, props);

-    // The rest of your code...
-{{</highlight>}}

-This stack's `scope` parameter was defined as being a `cdk.App`, which means that in the construct tree, it must be a child of the app.
-Since the stack is being deployed by the pipeline, it is no longer a child of the app, so its type must be changed to `Construct`.

 ## Add stage to pipeline
 Now we must add the stage to the pipeline by adding the following code to `lib/pipeline-stack.ts`: